ObiWanBonobi/Wordle-Game/README.md

 </details>

 ## Python validation

 <details>
-<summary>The first time I put my code through [The Code institutes Python linter](https://pep8ci.herokuapp.com/), the code came up with some minor isseus.
-After fixing these minor issues the code came back without issues.</summary>
+<summary>The first time I put my run.py file through [The Code institutes Python linter](https://pep8ci.herokuapp.com/), the code came up with some minor isseus.
+I had indented incorrectly in the original panel display for the wordle banner.
+I first fixed this issue then later deleted this panel for a cleaner look.
+After fixing these minor issues the code came back without issues.
+My validation file came back with no issues.</summary>

 <br>